apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

   Cleanup operations adopt the idempotent logic, and the reasons for general cleanup failures include but are not limited to the following:

-  * While the migration task is running, the connection string of the source library changes, which causes the migration task cannot connect to the source database.
+  * While the migration task is running, the connection string of the source library changes, which causes the migration task cannot connect to the source.
-  * While the migration task is running, the account and password of the source database change, which causes the migration task cannot connect to the source database.
+  * While the migration task is running, the account and password of the source change, which causes the migration task cannot connect to the source.
   * While the migration task is running, the permissions of the source library account change, which causes the migration task cannot be deleted.

   :::